ForgeGit/ignite_wotlk/README.md

 - Fire Mages (TTW and FFB) are losing DPS due to ignite munching.

-### ADDED VALUE
+### WHAT WE KNOW NOW

-- There is a second bug related to ignite, named in here as ignite vomit, which in a vacuum can result in a gain of DPS.
+- There is a second bug, referred in here as ignite vomit, which in a vacuum results in a DPS gain.
 - We confirmed munching is a much bigger problem for TTW mages compared to FFB.
 - Across all mages, the negatives effects of "munching" are less severe than expected due to "vomit".
 But "munching" is still very much a problem.
 - The window for an ignite vomit to happen is <40ms and has a ~30% rate of ocurring.